danespina/Sparrow/README.md

 ## Technologies

-Sparrow was made using a Ruby on Rails back-end that utilizes a Postgresql database and a React/Redux front-end.
+Sparrow was made using a Ruby on Rails back-end that utilizes a PostgreSQL database and a React/Redux front-end.

 ## Key Features